Cessnock Relay For Life

 Diabetes support group

-Coalfields Kurri Diabetes Support Group will meet at Kurri Kurri Bowling Club on Tuesday, September 26.
+Coalfields Kurri Diabetes Support Group will resume its meetings for 2018 at Kurri Bowling Club on Tuesday, February 27.

 Cessnock Prostate Cancer Support Group